 It is investigated if a group with long-term oral inflammation in the form of periodontitis have an increased risk of general diseases and use of health care benefits compared to a group without teeth and a group with teeth but without oral inflammation.

 3. Oral health and quality of life in patients with Parkinson’s disease

 The oral health and quality of life is described in a group of patients with Parkinson’s disease.
 The use of dental care systems in patients with Parkinson’s disease is also investigated nationally by use of registers.

 4. Oral health, self-efficacy, health literacy, and quality of life in Saudi Arabian adolescents

 The project takes place in Saudi Arabia, where oral health, self-efficacy, health literacy and oral health related quality of life is described in a group of female adolescents and compared to a similar group in Denmark.

 5. Copenhagen Aging and Midlife Biobank (CAMB)

 A 10-year follow up in the CAMB population is planed.
 The development in oral health and related factors as well as the implication of development in oral health for a healthy aging is investigated.

-Further, a project aiming at developing and testing interventions for improvement of the poor oral conditions in the Danish elderly population is planed.
+Further, a project aiming at developing and testing interventions for improvement of the poor oral conditions in the Danish elderly population is starting during 2021.